Dersalik/DerSalik/README.md

    "Become a RESTful API Developer",
    "The Complete 2022 Web Development Bootcamp", "Pluralsight Epic Viewer Badge award",
-   "Check my linkedin profile in order to see the rest of the certifications that I have received" ]
+   "Check my linkedin profile in order to see rest of the certifications that I have received" ]

 currently_learning: ["Asp.net core, Software development"]